upsidelab/physionet-build/README.md

   - Run: `python manage.py resetdb` to reset the database.
   - Run: `python manage.py loaddemo` to load the demo fixtures set up example files.
   - Run: `python manage.py runserver` to run the server.

+## Running with docker-compose

+Running with docker-compose is as simple as running the following command:

+`docker-compose up`

 ## Contribution Guidelines